iitggithub/ezshare_cpap/README.md

 ### Support for Multiple Wifi adaptors

 If you have more than one wifi adaptor, the script will assume that you're using one of them to connect to the ezshare wifi SD card.
-It will no longer switch wifi networks, nor will it check for connectivity to the home wifi network.
+It will no longer switch wifi networks.
 Should you disconnect the USB wifi adaptor, normal functionality is restored and wifi switching is re-enabled automatically.

 This means it's now possible to turn a mac into a magic uploader!
 Simply run the script every 10 to 15 minutes and it'll upload new sleep data to Sleep HQ!